SunHaozhe/OmniPrint/README.md

 # OmniPrint

-README not ready yet...

-A synthetic data generator for text recognition
+A synthetic data generator of isolated printed characters.

 ## Platform